Retire in Iceland

 When we asked people living in Iceland what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Iceland can be quite rewarding.
 The country is known for its stunning natural beauty, with glaciers, volcanoes, and hot springs, as well as its vibrant culture and friendly people.
 Expats and digital nomads can take advantage of the country's excellent infrastructure, with reliable internet access and a wide range of services and amenities.
 The cost of living is relatively high, but the quality of life is generally good.
-Expats and digital nomads can also benefit from Iceland's generous visa policies, which make it easy to stay in the country for extended periods of time," said one retiree in living in Iceland.
+Expats and digital nomads can also benefit from Iceland's generous visa policies, which make it easy to stay in the country for extended periods of time," commented one retiree living in Iceland.

 What do I need to know before retiring in Iceland?